 Sperm whale clicks contain energy from 2-20 kHz, with most energy between 10-15 kHz (Møhl et al., 2003) (Figure 25).
 Regular clicks, observed during foraging dives, demonstrate an ICI from 0.25-1 s (Goold and Jones, 1995; Madsen et al., 2002a).
 Short bursts of closely spaced clicks called creaks are observed during foraging dives and are believed to indicate a predation attempt (Wysocki et al., 2006).
 Slow clicks (> 1 sec ICI) are used only by males and are more intense than regular clicks with long inter-click intervals (Madsen et al., 2002b).
 Codas are stereotyped sequences of clicks which are less intense and contain lower peak frequencies than regular clicks (Watkins and Schevill, 1977).
-There was no effort to divide sperm whale clicks by type.
+Effort was not expended to denote whether sperm whale detections were codas or regular or slow clicks.

 Figure 25.
-Sperm whale echolocation clicks in LTSA (top) and spectrogram (bottom) recorded at JAX Site D, January 2017.
+Sperm whale echolocation clicks in LTSA (top) and spectrogram (bottom) recorded at HAT Site A, January 2017.